 For this training module we're going to create a new cell to the right of our second row.

-Click on the icon to create our new cell in our row.
+Click on add cell right to create a new cell in the row.

 This has created a new cell for this row only.
 Repeat the process for the other rows below it until your form looks like the one below.

-We can see in the top right hand corner that our Heading line doesn't go right to the edge of the screen.
+We can see in the top right hand corner that our Heading line doesn't go all the way across the cells below it.
 This is where spanning cells can help.
-Hover over the cell properties for our first row and click on the icon.
-This will span our first cell so that it takes up the same space as the rows below it.
+Hover over the right-hand side of the Heading line (darker yellow) and click span right.
+This will extend the first cell so that it takes up the same space as the rows below it.
 Our form now has two rows.

 Once this has been done you will see the columns even out so that they're equally spaced on the page.
 We're now ready to modify our cells to include our questions.